|

 16:28 |

+| Forget the sentimental notion that foreign policy is a struggle between virtue and vice, with virtue bound to win.
 Forget the utopian notion that a brave new world without power politics will follow the unconditional surrender of wicked nations.

 Forget the crusading notion that any nation, however virtuous and powerful, can have the mission to make the world in its own image.